BodenmillerGroup/ImcSegmentationPipeline/docs/index.md

 ## Getting started

 For the main part of the analysis, you will need to install [Ilastik](https://www.ilastik.org/download.html) and [CellProfiler](https://cellprofiler.org/releases).
+The current setup is tested with Ilastik v1.3.5 and CellProfiler v4.0.6.

 Furthermore, before running the analysis, you will need to setup a `conda` environment: